 Factors Influencing Mesothelioma Life Expectancy

-- Stage 1: Cancer is localized to the lining of the lungs, abdomen, or heart.
-Patients diagnosed at this stage have the best prognosis, with a median life expectancy of 21 months.
+Stage 1: Cancer in the lining of the lung, abdomen or heart.
+The prognosis for those who are diagnosed in this stage is the best – the median life expectancy is 21 months.

-- Stage 2: Cancer has begun to spread to nearby tissues and lymph nodes.
-The median life expectancy drops to around 19 months.
+Stage 2: Cancer has invaded local tissues and lymph nodes.
+Average life expectancy falls to about 19 months.

-- Stage 3: Cancer has spread further within the chest or abdomen, affecting more lymph nodes.
-The median life expectancy is approximately 16 months.
+Stage 3: Cancer has expanded deeper in the chest or abdomen, into more lymph nodes.
+Median life expectancy is 16 months or so.

-- Stage 4: Cancer has metastasized to distant organs.
-The median life expectancy is significantly lower, around 12 months.
+Stage 4: Cancer has spread to distant organs.
+Life expectancy is much lower – on average, it’s 12 months.

 Mesothelioma Cell Type and Its Impact on Life Expectancy